5 Smart Things To Do After You Graduate

 Read, Read and Read Some More!

 I know.
 I hear you.
 You just graduated, and would be fine with not seeing a book for a long while.
 And, in the age of video and audio content, why read?
-But, let me tell you, video like podcasts can only go so far and deep.
+But, let me tell you, audio and video can only go so far and deep.
 I have learned more about the workplace through reading books of my own choosing than I've ever learned as a college student.
 I know lots of business majors who have learned more about the workplace outside the classroom, and largely through books.

 Self-knowledge is the best knowledge!
 Had I not been facing my own challenges in the workplace right out of college, I probably would have never picked up Nice Girls Don't Get the Corner Office: 101 Unconscious Mistakes Women Make that Sabotage their Careers, or The Little Black Book of Success: Laws of Leadership for Black Women.
-Reading career books like these made me wonder didn't I know about how the workplace works.
+Reading career books like these made me wonder what else didn't I know about how the workplace works.
 I kept reading.
 Never tire of learning.
 Make it a lifelong commitment because things are always changing.
+Always!

 Build a Power Wardrobe